seanwevans/CIPDGOL/README.md

 ```bash
 python cipdgol.py --load-state state.npy --time-steps 100 --save-state next.npy -o next.mp4
 ```
+When a state file is loaded, `cipdgol.py` continues exactly from that grid instead of starting a new one.
+The `--grid-size` option is ignored in this situation, so the exported video begins with the loaded state.

 ## Contribute
 Feel free to fork, improve, and submit pull requests.
 Let's evolve EvolveScape together!